lzilioli/grunt-template-export/README.md

 ### Example

-If you ran the code below with the following file present,
+If you ran the code above with the following file present,

 #### templates/index.tmpl
 ```html